MythBusters (2004 season): Buried in Concrete

 The myth revolved around Jimmy Hoffa, a union leader who unexpectedly disappeared, and the rumors that surrounded his disappearance.
 Among the myths was that he was buried under the infamous ten-yard bump in Giants Stadium, a rumor that persisted in various forms of media.

 Daddy Long-Legs

 Jet Taxi

 This was the first myth in which the MythBusters were neither able to confirm nor bust the results due to logistics reasons.
 According to the episode, upon arrival at Mojave Spaceport, the insurance company responsible for the aircraft backed out at the last minute, citing possible foreign object damage to the plane.
 However, BBC's Top Gear was able to independently test and verify this myth.

-This myth was re-tested and Confirmed in the Supersized Special.
+This myth was retested and confirmed in the Supersized Myths Special.

 Additionally, during the Storm Chasing Myths special (2010 season, episode 13), jet engines were used to simulate high wind speeds.
 Cars were used to demonstrate the power of the winds that both storm chaser's vehicles would be up against.
 All of the vehicles were shown blowing a considerable distance from the jet engines with significant damage done to both just from the winds alone.